qpekejdj/Find-Chunky-Number/README.md

-Use to find big number if you want to do that
+# Use to find big number like hacc man